skreuzer/cf-isalive/README.md

 ## 1. About

-Script used to detect and alert when CFEngine is stuck and not applying any promise for a while (`MAX_SECOND_LATE`)
+Script used to detect and alert when CFEngine is stuck or dead and not applying any promise for a while (`MAX_SECOND_LATE`)

 ## 2. Usage